Capital punishment in Colorado: Capital crimes

-Colorado statute books had still provided the death penalty for first-degree kidnapping and aggravated assault by an escaping capital felon, but the death penalty for these crimes had been ruled unconstitutional in the 2008 U.S. Supreme Court case Kennedy v.
+Colorado statute books had still provided the death penalty for first-degree kidnapping and aggravated assault by an escaping capital felon, but this had been ruled unconstitutional in the 2008 U.S. Supreme Court case Kennedy v.
 Louisiana.

 Clemency

 The Governor of Colorado has the sole right to pardon or commute the death sentence.
 As of 2011, no gubernatorial commutation of a living prisoner had been granted in Colorado.
-However, on March 23, 2020, the three men who were awaiting execution had their death sentences commuted to life in prison by Governor Jared Polis on the same day that Polis had signed into law a bill repealing the state's death penalty.
+However, on March 23, 2020, the three men who were awaiting execution had their death sentences commuted to life in prison by Governor Jared Polis on the same day that Polis had signed into law a bill repealing capital punishment.

 On January 7, 2011, Colorado Governor Bill Ritter granted a full and unconditional posthumous pardon to Joe Arridy, who had been convicted and executed as an accomplice to a murder that occurred in 1936.
 The pardon came 72 years after Arridy's execution and was the first such pardon in Colorado history.
 A press release from the governor's office stated, "[A]n overwhelming body of evidence indicates the 23-year-old Arridy was innocent, including false and coerced confessions, the likelihood that Arridy was not in Pueblo at the time of the killing, and an admission of guilt by someone else."

 The governor pointed to Arridy's IQ of 46.
 The governor said, "Granting a posthumous pardon is an extraordinary remedy.
 But the tragic conviction of Mr. Arridy and his subsequent execution on Jan.
 6, 1939, merit such relief based on the great likelihood that Mr. Arridy was, in fact, innocent of the crime for which he was executed, and his severe mental disability at the time of his trial and execution.
 Pardoning Mr. Arridy cannot undo this tragic event in Colorado history.
 It is in the interests of justice and simple decency, however, to restore his good name."

 On May 22, 2013, Colorado Gov. John Hickenlooper said it was unlikely he would ever allow the execution of convicted killer Nathan Dunlap.
-Hickenlooper granted Dunlap an indefinite reprieve, citing doubts about the fairness of Colorado's death penalty.
+Hickenlooper granted Dunlap an indefinite reprieve, citing doubts about the fairness of capital punishment in Colorado.